gevgeny/SubTranslator/readme.md

-# Subtitle Translator
+# Spotlight Lingo

 ## Summary

-Translate subtitles instantly while you watch on Netflix, Amazon Prime Video, YouTube, and Kinopub.
+Point to a word with your mouse to translate it instantly while watching on Netflix, Amazon Prime, YouTube, and Kinopub.
 ## Description

 💬 **Instant Subtitle Translation**: